 It doesn’t matter how good we are at what we do, or how much technology advances on a daily basis.
 Even the most impressive systems can experience glitches.
 Or even worse: a natural disaster, a system failure, a crashed server, or a Ransomeware/WannaCry clown wanting to extort money from your company.
+A data recovery strategy is essential for the longevity of the enterprise.

 When this happens, you want to make sure you have a previously established process designed to mitigate the amount of damage.
 Some of the ways to ensure you’re well prepared are the following: